-Students will be reminded in the fall they need to complete these trainings before December 1 of the current year.
+Students will be reminded in the Fall semester that they need to complete these trainings before the deadline (usually December 1 of the current year).

 Please go to the Learning Central website (https://learningcentral.unm.edu/) to take the trainings online.
 Please be aware that UNM may request additional trainings dependent on policy changes.